Student Accessibility Services

 Temporary accommodations may be provided if a student needs additional time to provide disability documentation, and the need for accommodation or academic adjustments is deemed likely by the disability service provider on the basis of the information provided.

-Students who do not have current documentation may complete the certifying professional form and return it to the Office of Disability Services.
-Documentation should be mailed to Disability Services, 100 Ochre Point Ave., Newport, RI 02840 or faxed to (401) 341-2912.
+Students who do not have current documentation may complete the certifying professional form and return it to Student Accessibility Services.
+Documentation should be mailed to Student Accessibility Services, 100 Ochre Point Ave., Newport, RI 02840 or faxed to (401) 341-2912.

-Meet with the disability services coordinator during the first two weeks of the semester to determine reasonable accommodations and discuss the process for implementation.
+Meet with the student accessibility services coordinator during the first two weeks of the semester to determine reasonable accommodations and discuss the process for implementation.
 The office is located in the McKillop Library, Room 208.
 The student also fills out relevant forms and receives letters of accommodation for professors.

 Meet with each faculty member, provide them with letters of accommodation and discuss how these accommodations will be implemented within the context of each class.

-Consult with the disability services coordinator as needed during the semester to adjust accommodations and/or rectify issues.
+Consult with the student accessibility services coordinator as needed during the semester to adjust accommodations and/or rectify issues.
 It is the student's responsibility to notify the coordinator of concerns about accommodations and/or their implementation.

 Renew accommodations at the start of every semester.
-Students do so by making an appointment with the disability services coordinator at the start of each semester to review their disability needs and to receive accommodation letters for their new professors.
+Students do so by making an appointment with the student accessibility services coordinator at the start of each semester to review their disability needs and to receive accommodation letters for their new professors.